Abigail Eck

 When you feel a good fit with a therapist, you may:

-• Feel safe, seen, respected, and understood, even if there are parts of you that may feel guarded or worried at times.
+Feel safe, seen, respected, and understood, even if there are parts of you that may feel guarded or worried at times.

-• Sense curiosity and collaboration from them, not judgment or shame.
+Sense curiosity and collaboration from them, not judgment or shame.

-• Look forward to meeting with your therapist, feeling like they are guiding you towards your goals.
+Look forward to meeting with your therapist, feeling like they are guiding you towards your goals.

-• Openly give feedback to them about what’s working in the session and what’s not
+Openly give feedback to them about what’s working in the session and what’s not

-• Sense that your therapist is genuinely invested in your growth and healing
+Sense that your therapist is genuinely invested in your growth and healing

 It’s okay if you don’t find that fit immediately.
 Sometimes it takes meeting one or two therapists (sometimes even more) before finding the person who feels right.
 It may take several sessions before you settle into that rhythm with a new therapist, or you may find they’re great right away.

 At Point of Convergence Therapy, we’ll support you in the process of finding your right-fit therapist.
 If you’re seeking support for trauma, dissociation, anxiety, or OCD, our team brings specialized training and deep compassion to the work.
-If that’s not what you’re needing, reach out anyway and we’ll help you find a great-fitting therapist.
+If that’s not what you’re needing, reach out anyway and we’ll help you find that great-fitting therapist.

 Here are some of the most common questions people have when they’re exploring therapy or preparing for their first session: